alasco-tech/alasco-tech.github.io/src/content/blog/2023/09/13/react-testing-guidance.md

 [Quotation source](https://testing-library.com/docs/guiding-principles)

-[React Testing Library](https://testing-library.com/docs/) (which we use) encourages us to write all the tests from the user's perspective (to act as a user).
-So basically we try to test what the user sees and how they interact with our system.
+[React Testing Library](https://testing-library.com/docs/) (which we use) encourages us to write all the tests from the user's perspective.
+In other words, we try to test what the user sees and how they interact with our system.
 It means that the test pyramid **does not apply** to our concept as much.
 If we should write tests from the user perspective, it means that we should have **mostly integration** and **e2e** tests and very **few unit** tests 🧐.
 Integration tests are covered using _React Testing Library_.

 ### Concrete example